pachyderm/pachyderm/doc/docs/master/deploy-manage/deploy/helm_install.md

     * Additionally, those instructions will also help you configure the various elements (object store, credentials...) that relate to your deployment needs.
 Those parameters values will **be specified in a YAML configuration file** as follows.

 ### Edit a values.yaml file
 Create a personalized `my_pachyderm_values.yaml` out of this [example repository](https://github.com/pachyderm/pachyderm/tree/master/etc/helm/examples).
-Pick the example that fits your target deployment and update the relevant fields according to the parameters gathered in the previous step.
+Pick the example that fits your target deployment and update the relevant values according to the parameters gathered in the previous step.

-See the reference [values.yaml](https://github.com/pachyderm/pachyderm/blob/master/etc/helm/pachyderm/values.yaml) for an exhaustive list of all parameters.
+See the reference [values.yaml](../../../reference/helm_values/) for the list of all available helm values at your disposal.

 !!!
 Warning
     **No default k8s CPU and memory requests and limits** are created for pachd.
 If you don't provide values in the values.yaml file, then those requests and limits are simply not set.